-If you want to process milk or milk products into any manufacturing dairy products you are required to have a Manufacturing Dairy plant license, regardless of the size of the plant or the volume of the products.
+Anyone that processes milk or milk products into any manufacturing dairy products is required to have a Manufacturing Dairy plant license, regardless of the size of the plant or the volume of the products.

 How do I apply for a license?